Understanding Math by Making Connections

 Students can boost math understanding by making math to self connections like adding up the cost of snacks or measurement used when baking.

 Math to self connections focus on personal experiences involving math.
-We want our students to connect math concepts to everyday situations they encounter outside of school.
-You might have your students estimate the total cost of snacks while planning a hangout at home or think about how measurement is used when baking with their families.
-Activities like reflection journals or math inventories can help our students notice these moments.
-When our students begin recognizing math in their own lives, understanding math becomes much more meaningful.
+We want students to connect math concepts to everyday situations they encounter outside of school.
+You might have students estimate the total cost of snacks for having friends over, or think about how measurement is used when baking with their families.
+Activities like reflection journals or math inventories can help students notice these moments.
+When students begin to recognize math in their own lives, understanding it becomes much more meaningful.

 Math to Math Connections